 The increasing frequency of dust storms and severe wind events puts aircraft at risk, even when they are on the ground.
 Aircraft exposed to the elements can be damaged by blowing debris.
 And, during a dust storm, the intake systems, engines, paint and anywhere dust can lodge itself can cause expensive and dangerous damage to critical systems.
 Damage may be severe enough to keep the aircraft out of operation, delaying flights, cutting into profit margins and affecting critical on-time performance.
 Damage that is not found can cause malfunction in the air, posing danger to pilot, crew and passengers.

-As severe weather events continue to increase in frequency, and drought and desert-like conditions spread to formerly temperate areas, it’s more and more important for aircraft owners and operators to plan for protecting the fleet from unnecessary exposure to dangerous weather events like dust storms.
+As severe weather events continue to increase in frequency, and drought and desert-like conditions spread to formerly temperate areas, it’s more and more important for aircraft owners and operators to plan for protecting the fleet from unnecessary exposure to dangerous weather events like dust storms, whether that requires short-term protective hangars, or more permanent solutions.

 Fabric Aircraft Shelters Protect Aircraft from Dust and Wind